The ocean... as deep as his

 - In the first season of Ghost in the Shell: Stand Alone Complex she loses her left arm fighting an Axe Crazy mook in an armored suit, making her so angry she hammers it repeatedly with point blank shots from an antitank rifle (cocking and firing it one handed) until the operator begs for mercy.
 After all the times she's lost a limb, she gets to rage a bit.

 - Later in Stand Alone Complex Togusa pulls an arm off a Villain of the Week with a judo throw.
 Turns out it's a ploy and the arm is rigged with a bomb to cover her escape.

-- A type 2 in Dominion Tank Police by the same author; gynoid Anna Puma gets her arm burned off at the shoulder by the tank police and then objects to Leona characterizing her as a "mechanical love doll" based on the mechanical wreckage that's left.
+- A type 2 in Dominion Tank Police; gynoid Anna Puma gets her arm burned off at the shoulder by the tank police and then objects to Leona characterizing her as a "mechanical love doll" based on the mechanical wreckage that's left.

 - In Toriko the titular character loses his arm.
 It took him over half a year (in-story) to regrow it, via some potentially lethal and very agonizing treatment.

 - In the Hellsing TV anime by Gonzo, Anderson got both of his arms blown off by Alucard.
 In the manga, only one of his arm was blown off.

 - And in the manga and OVA, Zorin Blitz chops Seras' left arm off (Type 3).
 While most of Seras' injuries heal, she can't regenerate her arm, although it's replaced by something even better — a mass of blood-shadow that she can use as a weapon. — It is not like she couldn't, more like she doesn't.
 In the Epilogue, shes shown with both arms normal (while still using her powers through said arm).